Everything You Will Need to Know for Remote Sellers & Online Retailers

 How Will Congress React to South Dakota v.
 Wayfair

-Over the past 15 years, there have been several versions of proposed legislation in an effort to “balance” the playing field with out-of-state sellers, including efforts such as the “Marketplace Fairness Act”.
+Over the past 15 years, several versions of proposed legislation have been proposed to “balance” the playing field with out-of-state sellers, including efforts such as the “Marketplace Fairness Act.”
 However, Congress has had little to show for its efforts, until now.
-Heidi Heitkamp (D-ND) who was the North Dakota tax commissioner back in 1992 when Quill determined that physical nexus was needed for companies to be required to collect sales tax, stated back in January of 2018 “I’m absolutely thrilled” when she heard the Supreme Court was going to take up a case on states’ rights to collect sales tax.
+Heidi Heitkamp (D-ND), who was the North Dakota tax commissioner back in 1992 when Quill determined that physical nexus was needed for companies to be required to collect sales tax, stated back in January of 2018, “I’m absolutely thrilled” when she heard the Supreme Court was going to take up a case on states’ rights to collect sales tax.
 Now Sen. Heitkamp believes the “States should be given an opportunity” to review the court’s decision and pass its own legislation.
 Comments such as these would imply that Congress will now take a back seat and see how states will respond.
-Of course, Congress can’t seem to agree on anything recently, so perhaps this is one less issue they can disagree on.
+Of course, Congress can’t agree on anything recently, so perhaps this is one less issue they can disagree on.

 However, four Senators from States that do not charge a sales tax quickly went to work to introduce the Stop Taxing Our Potential (STOP) Act.
-The bill will prevent states from (1) the collection of a sales tax, use tax, or any similar tax; (2) the reporting of any information with respect to a tax previously described unless such person had a physical presence in the State.
-We will wait to see if this bill has any traction, but if the lack of news attention is any indication, this bill is not headed anywhere.
-Here are a few inspired quotes from several of the bill supporters:
+The bill will prevent states from (1) the collection of a sales tax, use tax, or any similar tax; (2) the reporting of any information concerning a tax previously described unless such person had a physical presence in the State.
+We will wait to see if this bill has any traction, but this bill is not headed anywhere if the lack of news attention is any indication.
+Here are a few inspiring quotes from several of the bill supporters:

 “The Supreme Court got this ruling horribly wrong.
 New Hampshire small businesses shouldn’t be forced to collect sales taxes for other states,” said Jeane Shaheen (D-NH).
 “Congress and the Trump administration should work in concert to stop new red tape from hurting American businesses and our local and national economies.
 That’s why I’m cosponsoring Senator Tester’s legislation to overturn the Supreme Court’s ruling, and will continue to explore other avenues to help businesses that will be affected.”

-Since the Supreme Court set aside the South Dakota decision, the case will have to return to the state court system with an expected conclusion of mid-July.
+Since the Supreme Court set aside the South Dakota decision, the case will have to return to the state court system with an expected mid-July conclusion.
 We expect many states to apply a January 1, 2019, effective date, but this could happen sooner.
 Our 50-State Sales Tax Tracker below will be updated as the laws are put into effect.
 Please check our website for occasional updates and sign-up for our SALT Minds newsletter.

 PM Business Advisors is offering a no-cost 30-minute consultation to help companies sort through these issues.
 See the link to the right to schedule your 30-minute call.